collective-soundworks/soundworks/README.md

 #### Client side

 {% assign method = 'constuctor' %}
-{% assign argument = 'params' %}
+{% assign argument = options %}
 {% assign default = '{}' %}
 {% assign type = 'Object' %}
 {% include includes/method.md %}

-The constructor method takes the `params` object as an argument.
+The constructor method takes the `options` object as an argument.
 It doesn't currently support any option.

-Below is an example of an instantiation of the `placement` module that displays the dialog.
+Below is an example of an instantiation of the `Sync` module.

 ```javascript
 var clientSide = require('soundworks/client');